oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 the session 'LOST' (see state description in table 3.6).]{.mark}

-[If a Client does not receive a PINGRESP packet within a *Tretry* amount of time after it has sent a PINGREQ, it SHOULD retry the transmission according to]{.mark} [B4 up to the max attempts.
+[If a Client does not receive a PINGRESP packet within a *Tretry* amount of time after it has sent a PINGREQ, it SHOULD retry the transmission according to [[section 4.24]{.underline}](#retransmission-procedure-in-the-client-and-gateway) up to the maximum number of attempts.
 If a PINGRESP is still not received it MUST close the Session to the Gateway by way of a DISCONNECT, with the understanding that the GW may no longer be reachable.]{.mark}

 [A Keep Alive must have a value greater than 0.
 It is considered a protocol error If a Keep Alive value of 0 is set.]{.mark}